 Attending college for the first time is exciting and scary.
 What do you need to do?
 Be sure to fill out an application for admission and have your high school transcript sent to the college.
-Every student needs to file the 2014-2015 FAFSA (Pell grant, student loans, federal work-study).
-If you receive a scholarship of any type other than a foundation scholarship, you must file the FAFSA.
+Every student needs to complete the 2015-16 Free Application for Federal Student Aid or FAFSA (Pell Grant, Work-Study, or Loans).
+If you receive a scholarship of any type you must complete the FAFSA.

 1. Apply for admission to Northwest.

-The federal processor sends results to Northwest if you include school code 002427 on the FAFSA.
-A Student Aid Report (SAR) is also e-mailed to the student within 2-3 weeks.
-If a SAR is not received within 6 weeks, contact the Central Processing System at 1-800-433-3243 to check the status of the application.
+The federal processor sends results to Northwest if the school code (002427) is listed on the FAFSA.
+A Student Aid Report (SAR) is also mailed to the student within 2-3 weeks.
+If a SAR is not received within six weeks, contact the Central Processing System at 1-800-433-3243 to check the status of the application.

-4. Respond immediately to the Northwest Financial Aid Office.
+4. Respond immediately to the Northwest Financial Aid Office (FAO).

 6. Maintain Satisfactory Academic Progress (SAP).